 Whether your goal is to increase muscle size, strength, or you’re training for general health and well-being, training the upper body is a must.
-The World Health Organization (WHO) recommends that individuals lift weights at least two times per week, working all of the major muscle groups, which of course include muscles of the upper body.
+The World Health Organization (WHO) recommends resistance training at least two times per week, working all major muscle groups— including the muscles of the upper body.

-Enter the barbell bench press, which is not only a competitive lift in the sport of powerlifting, but is also a great way to train the chest, shoulders, and arms to get stronger, build muscle, and maintain good health.
+Enter the barbell bench press.
+The bench press is one of the foundational movements in any comprehensive strength training program.
+It’s a competitive lift in powerlifting and a highly effective way to train the chest, shoulders, and arms to build strength, add muscle, and support long-term health.

-In this article, we will describe how-to do the bench press, the muscles worked, the benefits, variations, and troubleshooting tips.
-Let’s jump right into it.
+In this article, we’ll cover bench press setup and technique, muscles worked, benefits, variations, and troubleshooting tips.

 Equipment For The Bench Press